-- All unlisted investments are valued individually by Maven's portfolio management team and discussed by Maven's valuation committee.
-The resultant valuations are subject to detailed scrutiny and approval by the Directors of the Company. - In accordance with normal market practice, investments quoted on AIM or a recognised stock exchange are valued at their closing bid price at the year end.
+- 4. All unlisted investments are valued individually by the portfolio management team of Maven.
+The resultant valuations are subject to detailed scrutiny and approval by the Directors of the Company. - 5.
+In accordance with normal market practice, investments listed on AIM or a recognised stock exchange are valued at their closing bid price at the year end.